 1. Zoombezi Bay: Spend the day bouncing from water slides to raft rides at the action-packed Zoombezi Bay, a 22-acre park featuring 17 state-of-the-art water slides, a wave pool, an action river, private cabanas, a children’s interactive play structure with 100 water features, and much more!
 Escape to the adults-only lazy river to nab a minute or two of relative peace.
 Combine a visit to Zoombezi Bay with the Columbus Zoo and Aquarium, The Wilds, or Safari Golf for a full weekend of fun!

-Delaware County’s natural landscape provides many opportunities to stay cool and explore nature all at once.
-Our parks offer swimming beaches, sailing, fishing and boating, and if you’re particularly adventurous, strap on some river shoes and grab a kayak!
+Delaware County’s natural landscape provides many opportunities to stay cool and explore nature.
+Our parks offer swimming beaches, sailing, fishing, and boating.
+If you’re particularly adventurous, strap on some river shoes and grab a kayak!

 3. Alum Creek State Park: Sunbathe and swim at Ohio’s largest inland beach.
-Alum Creek features 3,387 acres of reservoir and 4,630 acres of fields and woodland - take a morning hike, pack a picnic lunch, and soak up a relaxing afternoon by the water.
+Alum Creek features 3,387 acres of reservoir and 4,630 acres of fields and woodland.
+Take a morning hike, then head to the marina later and explore the waterways kayaking.
+Pack a picnic lunch, and soak up a relaxing afternoon by the water.
 Don’t forget your fishing pole!

 4. Delaware State Park: Delaware Lake offers an 800-foot public beach that includes a bathhouse, showers and a snack bar.
 After you’ve cooled off by the lake, play a game of disc golf with the family - equipment rental is available and there’s no fee to play.